krushil1/HAC_Discord_BOT/README.md

 # Home Access Center BOT

-### A big thanks to https://github.com/Hedgy134117/ for helping me out
+### A big thanks to https://github.com/Hedgy134117/ for helping me out and making this possible!

 ## Installation